azet/draft-zauner-tls-aes-ocb/README.md

 terms outlined below.

-1. The best way to provide feedback (editorial or design) and ask questions is sending an e-mail to [our mailing list](https://www.ietf.org/mailman/listinfo/tls).
+1. The best way to provide feedback (editorial or design) and ask questions is sending an e-mail to our mailing list ([info](https://www.ietf.org/mailman/listinfo/tls)).
 This will ensure that the entire Working Group sees your input in a timely fashion.

 2. If you have **editorial** suggestions (i.e., those that do not change the